Amber Guyger found guilty of murder at trial in fatal shooting of neighbor Botham Jean

 Breaking News Emails

 Guyger, who has been out on a $300,000 bond, faces a maximum of life in prison.
-She was not immediately taken into custody and is awaiting sentencing scheduled for later Tuesday afternoon.
+She was not immediately taken into custody and the sentencing phase in her trial began Tuesday afternoon with opening statements from Jean's mother.

-There was an audible cry in the courtroom as state District Judge Tammy Kemp read the jury's decision.
+A gasp could be heard in the packed courtroom when state District Judge Tammy Kemp read the jury's decision.
+Jean's family later walked out crying and embracing, many wearing red — the victim's favorite color.

 Download the NBC News app for breaking news and politics

-The jury was tasked with deciding whether or not Guyger, 31, acted reasonably when she used deadly force, and if the prosecution had proven beyond a reasonable doubt that she intentionally killed Jean or if a lesser charge of manslaughter, which involves reckless conduct, was warranted.
+The jury was tasked with deciding whether Guyger, 31, acted reasonably when she used deadly force and if the prosecution had proven beyond a reasonable doubt that she had intentionally killed Jean.
+A lesser charge of manslaughter, which involves reckless conduct, was also on the table.

+The jury will also decide on how to sentence Guyger.
+Kemp has allowed Guyger's social media posts to be admitted into evidence, including from her Pinterest page.
+NBC News has not verified earlier reports about her page.

-Deliberations began Monday afternoon after a weeklong trial, which included the playing of the 911 call that Guyger made after shooting Jean, 26, and dramatic bodycam video from officers who responded to the scene.
+Deliberations began Monday afternoon after a weeklong trial, which included the playing of the 911 call that Guyger made after shooting Jean and bodycam video from officers who responded to the scene.

-She lived on the third floor, and Jean, a 26-year-old accountant and native of the island nation of St. Lucia, lived directly above her.
-The two did not know each other.
+She lived on the third floor, and Jean, 26, an accountant and native of the island nation of St. Lucia, lived directly above her.
+The two did not know one another.

-The fatal shooting, which has led to one of the most anticipated murder trials in Dallas in decades, became a flashpoint on issues of police use of force and racial bias.
+The fatal shooting led to one of the most anticipated murder trials in Dallas in decades, and became a flashpoint on the issues of police use of force and racial bias.
 Guyger is white and Jean was black, and the Jean family has questioned whether Guyger would have shot him if he were a different race.

-Lee Merritt, an attorney for the Jean family representing them in their civil case, applauded the verdict and called it a "huge victory" for them as well as "all black people in America."
+Lee Merritt, an attorney for the Jean family representing them in a civil case, applauded the verdict as a "huge victory" for them as well as "all black people in America."

 "It's a signal that the tide is going to change here," Merritt told reporters outside the court.
 "Police officers are going to be held accountable for their actions, and we believe this is going to change the policing culture all over the world."